MBB-team/VBA-toolbox/_wiki/a-few-VBA-functions.md

 > This is problem of [combinatorics](https://en.wikipedia.org/wiki/Combinatorics), which arises, e.g., in the context of [between-condition model comparison]({{ site.baseurl }}/wiki/BMS-for-group-studies).
 This is because here, one wants to evaluate the model evidences of all possible pairings (n-tuples, where $$n$$ is the number of conditions) of condition-specific models (where there are $$k$$ models)...

-## Want to extract the states' time-dependent variances from VBA's posterior structure?
+## Want to extract the states' variances from VBA's posterior structure?

 Have a look at `VBA_getVar.m` :)